Stonerock/haptic/README.md

 ## Example: Quiz Integration

-For your Boostii Koutsi quiz, add haptic to answer selections:
+For a quiz, add haptic to answer selections:

 ```javascript
 // In your quiz JavaScript